CRIMEA: Residents "don't believe" FSB allegations against imam

-Suleimanov – who is married with three young daughters - has been in continuous detention since his arrest in October 2017 (http://www.forum18.org/archive.php?article_id=2432).
+Suleimanov – who is married with three teenage daughters - has been in continuous detention since his arrest in October 2017 (http://www.forum18.org/archive.php?article_id=2432).
 He was jailed for four years in an ordinary regime labour camp, followed by one year under restrictions.
 Abdurakhmanov, Mustafaev and Kubedinov were each given a two and a half years' suspended sentence, with a two year probation period, plus one year under restrictions.

 Suleimanov initially lodged his suit to Russia's Supreme Court in Moscow, reaching the Court on 11 March.
 The Prosecutor's appeal against the sentences of the other three reached the Supreme Court at the same time. (http://www.forum18.org/archive.php?article_id=2466)

 On 23 April, the four men were added to the Russian Rosfinmonitoring "List of Terrorists and Extremists".
 This means banks are obliged to freeze their assets, with only small transactions permitted.
 (END)

 Full reports on freedom of thought, conscience and belief in Crimea (http://www.forum18.org/archive.php?query=&religion=all&country=86)